laneastdogwalkingandpetsitting/beautiful-jekyll/domainname.md

 Once you are happy with what you want your domain to be called, I can register this for you and set it up to work with the website.
 The domain costs approx. £5-£25 per year - I'll need payment for the first year before I do this on your behalf.
 Every year I'll invoice you for the renewal[^1] [^2].

 <h2 id="existingdomainname">Already got a domain name?</h2>
 Great.
 I can use this, but some settings will need to be changed - a domain name has a number of settings behind the scenes which computers use to know what to do with the domain name.
-These settings[^3] describe where to go to load the website, but can also include what to do if the domain name is used in an email address, eg [hello@nofrillswebsites.co.uk](mailto:hello@nofrillswebsites.co.uk).
+These settings describe where to go to load the website, but can also include what to do if the domain name is used in an email address[^3], eg [hello@nofrillswebsites.co.uk](mailto:hello@nofrillswebsites.co.uk).

 I can give you the settings you'll need to change on your domain - you should have a login from the domain provider to allow you to do this - bare in mind this is getting into advanced stuff.
 If you prefer, it is possible to transfer a domain to me to manage but we would need to check what it is already being used for to ensure no disruption of services.